CAMPSMITH/CryptFolio/README.md

 * **Pandas**  - A python library with advanced financial analysis tools.
 * **Jupyter Lab** - An IDE used for visualization.
 * **anaconda** - A python framework consisting of several tools used in financial analysis, such as Pandas and Jupyter Lab.
+* **hvplot** - A set of Python visualization tools used to create compelling, and interactive visualizations.
+* **sklearn** - An open-source Python library offers algorithms and models for building machine learning applications.

 ---